The Route of the Gypsies . . . the journey continues

 Shakti received her MA from Columbia University, New York, in Indian Philosophy.
 Her dance is rooted deeply in the philosophy.

-Shakti is known for her powerful movements
+Shakti is known for her powerful movements and precise footwork.

 Her name, Shakti, means energy,